VideoDG: Generalizing Temporal Relations in Videos to Novel Domains: Preliminaries

-Thus, the worst-case formulation over data distributions can be defined as a surrogate loss \cite{ADA}:
+in which $c_{\theta}$ measures distance with respect to output of the last hidden layer.
+ADA uses the semantic space constraint.
+The worst-case formulation can be defined as a surrogate loss:

-where $\gamma$ is a hyper-parameter of the transport cost penalty and $(x_0, y_0)$ is a data point from the source distribution $Q$.
+where $\gamma$ is a hyperparameter of the transportation cost and $(X_0, Y_0)$ is a data point from the source distribution $Q$.
 The training procedure of ADA has two separate stages: a data augmentation stage and a minimization stage with respect to $\ell_\theta$.
 The data augmentation stage has two alternated training phases: a maximization phase with respect to \eqn{max-mization-problem} and an online minimization phase of $\ell_\theta$ on the augmented dataset.
-In the $k$-th maximization phase, the new data point $(x_k, y_0)$ is generated by maximizing the perturbation over the source data $x_0$ with a factor of $\eta$:
+In the maximization phase, the new data point $(X_k, Y_0)$ is generated iteratively to learn ``hard'' data points from fictitious target distributions by maximizing the following perturbation over the source data $X_0$:

-The original image ADA method is not suitable for video DG in two ways.
-First, it defines the transportation cost $c(\cdot)$ at the activation of the last hidden layer according to \eqn{max-phase}, which could be less generalizable on video data.
-In contrast, we define $c(\cdot)$ at different network levels to trade off between the transferability of the local temporal features and the discriminability of the global temporal features; thereby leading to more diverse new data points.
-Second, the training procedure of image ADA no longer fits the video DG problem.
-See \sect{sec:video_ada} for a more detailed discussion.
+However, the original image ADA method is not suitable for video domain generalization in two ways.
+First, it defines the transportation cost $c(\cdot)$ at the activation of the last hidden layer, which could be less generalizable on video data.
+By contrast, we define $c(\cdot)$ at different network levels to trade-off the generalizability of the local temporal features and the discriminability of the global temporal features, leading to more diverse adversarial examples.
+Second, the robustness of the original ADA method is not well guaranteed because the augmented data may be too diverse.